ADMINISTRATION

 Articles of Incorporation

-The Administration of the Wolf Creek Cherokee Tribe, Inc. supports the day-to-day operations that allow the Tribe’s programs, services, and cultural preservation work to function with consistency, accountability, and care.
+The Administration of the Wolf Creek Cherokee Tribe of Virginia supports the day-to-day operations that allow the Tribe’s programs, services, and cultural preservation work to function with consistency, accountability, and care.
 Administrative operations are structured to ensure responsible management, transparency, and alignment with the Tribe’s mission and long-term sustainability goals.

 While the Tribal Council provides governance, leadership, and strategic direction, administrative functions focus on operational coordination, compliance readiness, recordkeeping, and organizational support.
 Together, these roles ensure that cultural, educational, and preservation initiatives are carried out responsibly and in service to the community.